 Cufflinks are the easiest accessory to match with a suit but the biggest rule breaker when it comes to diversifying.
 Owning 4 suits and one pair of cufflinks doesn’t mean the cufflinks go with all the suits.
 That is due to the metal being different from your belt, watch and other accessories.
 They should all match up just like any other accessory you wear, rather than being the outlier.
 Having a collection of cufflinks beyond a single pair is a very good way to get a feel for them.
 There is nothing about building a collection of cufflinks and having choices when you match up suits.

-And a Final Note On Accessories
+Final Note On Accessories

 For those that wear suspenders, it’s important to note that wearing a belt with them is redundant.
 Both young and old wearers have dabbled in suspenders, as they offer a unique look.
 Once again, it is all about diversifying your look and feeling comfortable in your own skin.
 So if you feel the need to put on suspenders with your suit, leave the belt at home.
 And as a rule of etiquette, it’s always a good idea to wear a sport coat or suit jacket when you do.